harshithabhargavi/RansomewareDetection/README.md

 🚀 Features

-Preprocessing and cleaning of ransomware dataset
+✔️ Data preprocessing and cleaning

-Feature engineering for behavioral detection
+✔️ Feature engineering for ransomware detection

-Multiple Machine Learning models training & evaluation
+✔️ Machine Learning model training & evaluation

-Performance metrics (Accuracy, Precision, Recall, F1-score)
+✔️ Performance metrics (Accuracy, Precision, Recall, F1-score) ✔️ Visualizations for results interpretation

-Graphical visualizations

 ▶️ Run on Google Colab

-You don’t need to set up anything locally.
-Just click the button below to open the notebook in Google Colab:
+Easily run this notebook without setup.
+Click below 👇

 🛠️ Requirements

-If you still wish to run locally, install:
+If you want to run locally, install the following:

 pip install pandas numpy scikit-learn matplotlib seaborn

 📊 Dataset

-The notebook requires a dataset containing both ransomware and benign activity.
+Requires a dataset with both ransomware and benign activity.

-You can upload your dataset directly into Colab or mount it from Google Drive.
+You can upload data directly into Colab or mount it from Google Drive.

 📈 Results

-Compares multiple ML models (such as Random Forest, SVM, Logistic Regression).
+Comparison of ML models (Random Forest, SVM, Logistic Regression, etc.)

-Uses confusion matrix and classification reports for performance analysis.
+Performance evaluated using confusion matrix and classification reports

-Visualizations for interpretability.
+Clear graphical visualizations

 🔒 Disclaimer